COVID-19 Information Page

 Seafarers of all nationalities are exempt from having to self isolate (quarantine) when entering the UK.
 Seafarers should produce their seaman’s book and bring other supporting evidence as backup.
 We have already had students attend and granted a seafarer’s exemption on entry without hassle.

-If you’re not currently employed as a seafarer, you may need to quarantine/self isolate for 14 days when entering the UK from certain countries.
-The UK’s current “Travel Corridor” list of safer countries can be found here: https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors
+If you’re not currently employed as a seafarer, you may need to quarantine/self isolate for up to 10 days when entering the UK from certain countries.
+The latest list, and corresponding self-isolation rules can be read in full here : https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors

 **Update 14th October**